fabianTMC/mongoToSQL/README.md

 ## Supported $group operators
 ----
-* $sum
+* $count
-    * NOTE: $sum currently does not support nested operators or multiple expressions through an array.
+    * NOTE: $count currently does not support nested operators or multiple expressions through an array.

 ## $lookup
 ----